-- Ghouls cannot use or memorize the following spells: Dragon Form, Ice Form, Spider Form, Statue Form, Beastly Appendage, Blade Hands, Necromutation, Death's Door, Borgnjor's Revivification, Cure Poison.
+- Ghouls cannot use or memorize the following spells: Dragon Form, Hydra Form, Ice Form, Spider Form, Statue Form, Beastly Appendage, Blade Hands, Necromutation, Death's Door, Borgnjor's Revivification, and Sublimation of Blood.

 - Claws 1: Ghouls have claws on their hands and receive a bonus to unarmed combat damage.

 - Carnivorous 3: Ghouls can eat chunks at any time, but cannot eat anything but meat.

 - Inhibited Regeneration: Ghouls do not heal when monsters are visible.

 - Ghouls rot randomly and continuously, but more quickly when hungry or starving.
 Happily, they can heal rot and HP loss by eating chunks.

 - Ghouls can eat any amount of meat without ever becoming "full" or "engorged".
 However, they can only retain up to 6999 points of nutrition, as compared to the usual 12000.